dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

-capacity for sudden acceleration in development/progression will pare the learning systems capacity for generality; they will exhibit phenomena similar to cycles of progression and regression; the frequency, quality and degress of all of these insights will be tightly coupled to the computational capacity of the system.
+capacity for sudden acceleration in development/progression will pare the learning systems capacity for generality; they will exhibit phenomena similar to cycles of progression and regression; the frequency, quality and degress of each aforementioned phenomena will be tightly coupled to the computational capacity of the systems and variance in exposure to data.

 Most frightening of all: artificial intelligence will suffer from mental illnesses, but not merely a subset of human mental illness.
 No, artificial intelligence will have its own completely distinct forms of mental illness.
 This will *prove* the primarily informational basis for mental illness -- can you give a machine Prozac?
-Nope, can't prescribe anything to AI: just pull the plug; isn't that simple?
+Nope, can't prescribe anything to AI: just pull the plug.
+Now, don't you wish it were that simple every time?
+The truth is, mental illness is not easy: the human mind does not have an undo button.
 How can doctors classify mental illness in generalized articial intelligence when it will be so tightly coupled to the G.A.I.'s specific structure and history of data-ingestion?
 It's a frightening problem.

 Given the above insights that more or less extend the notion of soul to generalized artificial intelligence, then a purely materialistic